 Notes from Town Hall Meeting Thursday 10/2/2014

-posted almost 5 years ago by Tristen from Weed Fire Community Recovery Effort
+posted over 5 years ago by Tristen from Weed Fire Community Recovery Effort

 Residents whose homes were destroyed by the Boles Fire will need to take action regarding how they will clean their lot by October 9, 2014 by doing one of three options: 1.
 Sign up for Cal Recycle at City Hall (this service is FREE for everyone) 2.
 Hire a local contractor to remove the debris (Check with insurance to cover this cost) 3.
 File for a permit to remove debris